artturo/franko-6.3.3/README.md

 ===================
  - 0.5 minute block targets
  - subsidy halves every 112358 blocks
- - 0.25 coins per block // which is 1/5th the block reward per ten minutes as bitcoin
+ - 0.25 coins per block // which is 1/5th the block reward per ten minutes of bitcoin
  - difficulty retargets roughly every four hours
  - total coins 11,235,813 // which is less then half of Bitcoin total
+ - testnet port 17912
+ - port 7912
+ -
+ -
 In development
 ===================
  - CopiaMarket : Surface web free market with public and private listings.
 Will accept only crypto currencies.